 What began as sending a few people a month by car to the government clinic turned into sending dozens of people every week, and eventually – through the Lord’s provision – the construction of an HIV/AIDS clinic.
 It is staffed by a number of our graduates who went on to nursing school and they are helping over 1200 people receive free treatment.

 We are daily encouraged by the health and well being of so many in the community as a result of the free service the clinic provides.
-And we love to see so many of the students and teachers at Madisi who volunteer their time to help our two nurses, Msafiri and Dicta, run everything smoothly.
+And we love to see so many of the students and teachers at Madisi who volunteer their time to help our three nurses run everything smoothly.

 The clinic is a small fraction of what we do as an organization but it is half of where our heart is.
 It is the clearest representation of the culture of service towards one’s community we work to build at each of our schools.